 If you have children this will be a highlight of their trip to Florida.
 Weeki Wachee is home to the Weeki Wachee Mermaids, and they have two showings that run every day year round: The Little Mermaid and Fish Tails.
 Even if you aren’t going with kids we recommend seeing one of their mermaid shows, as it is a unique entertainment experience unavailable anywhere else.

 Bonus: Eat at Upper Deck.
-Although there is food in the park, we recommend going to Upper Deck.
+Although there is food in the park, I recommend going to Upper Deck.
 If you are kayaking, it is right by Rogers Park, looking over the river.
 You can park your kayak right outside of it and dine in.
 If you didn’t kayak, it’s only 5 minutes away from the park.
 They have great cocktails and seafood at a pretty decent price!

 So there you have it: 5 things to do in Weeki Wachee Springs, Florida!
-Have you guys been to Weeki Wachee before?
+Have you been to Weeki Wachee before?
 Whats your favorite spring?
 Comment below and share with your friends! (: